 David joined CIA in 2007 as a full time instructor and quickly advanced to the role of Assistant Chief Flight Instructor.
 After six years in that role he was promoted to Chief Flight Instructor with more than 8,700 total flight hours and 6,700 hours of instruction given.
 David is a Gold Seal Instructor, an FAA Safety Representative and Cessna Corvalis instructor.
 Originally from Bakersfield, David left a career in the oil field industry to pursue his passion for aviation and education.
 In winter 2016 David was appointed as an Authorized Certification Representative (ACR) to conduct checkrides and issue Private Pilot Certificate’s under Part 141.

 Del was raised in a flying family and has been flying since 1984.
 As a native of Ventura County, Del first flew with CIA as a Private pilot in 1987.
 He earned his Flight Instructor Certificate in 1994 and returned to CIA as a flight instructor in 1996.
 After several years of instructing, Del left for a long career flying cargo for a nationally recognized express company.
 After retiring from flying cargo, Del returned to his passion of teaching flying.
-As a Gold Seal Instructor with over 10,000 hours of flight time and 3,000 as an instructor, Del specializes in the mentoring of his clients.
+As a Gold Seal Instructor with over 10,500 hours of flight time and 3,500 as an instructor, Del specializes in the mentoring of his clients.
 He has experience in a multitude of aircraft with extensive actual weather and night experience in the Cessna C208B Caravan aircraft conducting FAR Part 135 operations.
 Del returned to CIA in early 2015 as the Assistant Chief Flight Instructor and was promoted to Flight School Manager in 2016.
-Del holds an AS Degree in Administration of Justice and currently resides in Bakersfield with his wife Phyllis and their two daughters.
+Del holds a B.Ss Degree in Aeronautics from Liberty University and currently resides in Bakersfield with his wife Phyllis and their two daughters.

 Art’s passion for aviation began in high school when he started his flight training at the age of 16 when he was a Cadet Lieutenant Colonel in the Civil Air Patrol.
 In the early 1990s Art received his Flight Instructor Certificate and began teaching in Palms Springs.
 Later in his career Art flew Grand Canyon Tours for a Part 135 operator and gained experience in Part 121 operations flying a Jetstream 31 and Embraer 145 for a regional airline.
 With nearly 6,000 hours of total flight time, Art has over 1,500 hours as a flight instructor.
 He enjoys being an instructor and sharing his passion for aviation with others.
 Art holds an Associates Degree in Aviation Business Management from San Bernadino Valley College.